Skip to content

 return df

-Industrial environments frequently exhibit rapid state oscillations due to sensor bounce, mechanical hysteresis, or control loop tuning issues.
-A machine may cycle between Running and Idle dozens of times per minute, creating fragmented downtime records that artificially inflate loss counts.
-To prevent fragmentation, pipelines apply a minimum duration threshold before committing an event to the downtime ledger.
-Events below this threshold are classified as operational noise or microstops, depending on business rules.
-This filtering mechanism is essential for distinguishing true production losses from transient operational noise, a process thoroughly detailed in Threshold Tuning for Microstops.
+When a Fault or Idle state activates, the pipeline opens a downtime window and records the start timestamp; the window closes on transition to Running or Maintenance.
+Industrial environments frequently exhibit rapid state oscillation from sensor bounce, mechanical hysteresis, or control-loop tuning — a machine may cycle between Running and Idle dozens of times per minute, fragmenting downtime records and artificially inflating loss counts.
+To prevent fragmentation, the pipeline applies a minimum-duration threshold before committing an event to the ledger.
+Events below the threshold are classified as operational noise or microstops depending on business rules; choosing that boundary correctly is the entire subject of threshold tuning for microstops.

 def window_events_and_filter_microstops(df: pd.DataFrame, min_duration_sec: float = 30.0) -> pd.DataFrame: